a woman and a child playing in a tent

 An image illustrates the legal distinction between shared and sole custody, legal and physical custody, and the types of evidence required by the court to determine whether awarding sole custody to either spouse will be in the child’s best interest

-(The diagram below illustrates the legal distinction between shared and sole custody, legal and physical custody, and the types of evidence required by the court to determine whether awarding sole custody to either spouse will be in the child’s best interest.)
+(The above flowchart illustrates the legal distinctions between shared and sole custody, legal and physical custody, and the types of evidence the court uses to determine whether awarding sole custody to either spouse will be in the child’s best interest.)

 What Type of Evidence Must the Mother Prove to Get Sole Custody of the Child?